 Drug use is an epidemic that has plagued people of all ages for a very long time, not just in the United States but around the world.
 Modern-day drug use has become a very serious issue and also has a very potent effect on children, pre-teens, and teenagers.
 Sadly, some people who use drugs become addicted and can lose their families, their homes, and, in extreme cases, their lives.
 Many drug abusers admit to starting their drug use habits in their pre-teen and teenage years.
 Peer pressure and societal pressures can play a pivotal role in whether or not kids decide to use drugs.
 Once this cycle of using and/or abusing drugs begins, without proper understanding or guidance, it can become a very serious addiction and a life-threatening problem in some instances.

-There are many resources available to educators and parents that can help you teach children about the harms of drug abuse.
+There are many resources available to educators and parents that can help when teaching kids about drugs.
 Whether it is through lesson plans in the classroom, guest speakers at school, or peer groups, learning about drugs is key to prevention.
 As a community, everyone should get involved so that kids feel like they have a solid support network.
 Local police precincts will also be happy to volunteer and speak at your school and educate kids about drug use and abuse.
 When everyone pulls together to show support for kids, they will feel more confident in their choices to avoid drug use.
 It is not always easy to talk to students about drugs.
 But with good resources, teachers and parents can help to explain drug abuse in a way that kids will understand and remember.

 - Deadly Highs Lesson Plan